marketingincolor/EGW-WPtheme/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/permalinks/">Permalinks</a> provides more precise control of permalinks for both parents and children.
 * <a href="https://broadcast.plainviewplugins.com/addon/protect-child-properties/">Protect Child Properties</a> prevents various properties of child posts from being overwritten.
 * <a href="https://broadcast.plainviewplugins.com/addon/redirect-all-children/">Redirect All Children</a> redirects single post views from visitors of child posts to the parent post.
+* <a href="https://broadcast.plainviewplugins.com/addon/shortcode-attachments/">Shortcode Attachments</a> modifies attachment IDs found in shortcodes to match their equivalent attachments on each blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/shortcode-menus/">Shortcode Menus</a> modifies menu IDs found in shortcodes to match their equivalent menus on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/update-attachments/">Update Attachments</a> updates existing attachments by copying over the files to the child blogs.
 * <a href="https://broadcast.plainviewplugins.com/addon/thumbnail-sizes/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
 * <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings/">User &amp; Blog Settings</a> (UBS) can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.